rocBLAS programming guide#

 rocblas_handle

-argument, an opaque pointer to rocBLAS resources, corresponding to a single HIP stream.Scalar arguments like alpha and beta are pointers on either the host or device, controlled by the rocBLAS handle’s pointer mode.
-In cases where the other arguments do not dictate an early return, if the alpha and beta pointers are NULL the function will return
+argument.
+This is an opaque pointer to rocBLAS resources, corresponding to a single HIP stream.Scalar arguments like alpha and beta are pointers on either the host or device, controlled by the pointer mode of the rocBLAS handle.
+In cases where the other arguments do not dictate an early return, if the alpha and beta pointers are

 .Vector and matrix arguments are always pointers to device memory.